goharbor/community/proposals/new/enhance_audit_log.md

 ## Purge Audit Log

-Because purge audit log will delete the audit log periodically,  and it allow user to select the event to purge, the new type of event should be added to the selection, such as user login/logout, user create/delete, project member add/remove, configuration change, project policy change. it involves too many event type, so we can categorize the event type to the following: common api event type by the resource name, such as user, project, robot, tag retention, immutable tag rule, purge audit, etc. previous event type is removed from option, and just add new resource types to the selection.
+Because purge audit log will delete the audit log periodically,  and it allow user to select the event to purge, the new type of event should be added to the selection, such as user login/logout, user create/delete, project member add/remove, configuration change, project policy change. it involves too many event type, so we can categorize the event type to the following: common api event type by the resource name, such as user, project, tag retention, immutable tag rule, purge audit, etc. previous event type is removed from option, and just add new resource types to the selection.

 ## API change